 - 9.1.
 The nature of any investigation will depend on the circumstances.
-It may include the following: - Preserving evidence. - Efforts to identify the perpetrator, which may include looking at the media, systems and sites used; however, members of staff do not have the authority to search the contents of a phone unless the device has been seized in a lawful 'without consent' search and is prohibited by the school rules, or is suspected of being, or likely to be, used to commit an offence or cause personal injury or damage to property.
-Staff must not view messages or images, but must refer to the DSL who will in turn consider whether a referral to the LADO/Police is appropriate. - Identifying and questioning witnesses - Contacting the CEOP centre if images might be illegal or raise child protection issues - Confiscating a phone and contacting the police and/or LADO. - Legal action, e.g. where private sexual videos or images of an individual under 16-years-old are disclosed with the intent to cause distress
+It may include the following: - Preserving evidence. - Efforts to identify the perpetrator, which may include looking at the media, systems and sites used. - Authorised members of staff (i.e. the Headteacher, Deputy Headteachers, DSL and DDSL) reserve the right to look at the content of electronic devices if they reasonably believe the suspect poses a risk to others and/or the device contains evidence in relation to an offence. - Identifying and questioning witnesses. - Contacting the CEOP centre if images might be illegal or raise child protection issues. - Confiscating a phone and contacting the police and/or LADO. - Legal action, e.g. where private sexual videos or images of an individual under 16-years-old are disclosed with the intent to cause distress